lasalmi/push_swap/readme.md

 	-rra reverse rotate a, all elements down by one.
 	-rrb reverse rotate b
 	-rrr rra and rrb the same time
+Functions to libft
+	atol / atoll
+Functions to this project:
+	create node,
+	swap two nodes
+	add node to the end of the list